edam/v-ggetopt/README.md

 --------------

 By default, GNU getopt writes errors to stderr (as well as returning them).
-This can be disabled, so that you can handle and display the errors yourself, like so:
+This can be disabled, so that you can display any returned error yourself:

 ``` V
 ggetopt.report_errors(false)
 ```

-The errors that are returned by `getopt()`, `getopt_cli()`, `getopt_long()` and `getopt_long_cli()` are essentially the same as the errors that GNU getopt displays.
-They have been changed only to make them slightly more consistent.
+The errors that are returned by `getopt()`, `getopt_cli()`, `getopt_long()` and `getopt_long_cli()` are not entirely the same as the errors that GNU getopt displays.
+They have been changed only for consistence.

 Development
 ===========